digidotcom/python-wvalib/docs/cli.rst

 as there is no first-class support for querying these in the rest of the CLI.

-First, we can explore to find where fuctionality is in the web services API::
+First, we can explore to find where functionality is in the web services API::

     $ wva get /